Published 2014-01-14.

 $ sbt ~"testOnly ScalaTestDemo" [info] Loading global plugins from /home/mslinn/.sbt/plugins [info] Loading project definition from /var/work/course_scala_intro_code/courseNotes/project [info] Set current project to scalaIntroCourse (in build file:/var/work/course_scala_intro_code/courseNotes/) [success] Total time: 2 s, completed Sep 2, 2013 5:16:42 PM 1.
 Waiting for source changes... (press enter to interrupt)

-You can also run a specific unit test within a test class by using the -z
+You can also run a specific unit test within a test class by using the -z argument within sbt:

 $ sbt [info] Loading global plugins from /home/mslinn/.sbt/0.13/plugins [info] Loading project definition from /var/work/course_scala_intro_code/courseNotes/project [info] Set current project to scalaIntroCourse (in build file:/var/work/course_scala_intro_code/courseNotes/) scala> testOnly ScalaTestDemo -z "The ’Hello world’ string should contain 11 characters" [info] Updating {file:/var/work/course_scala_intro_code/courseNotes/}coursenotes... [info] Resolving org.ccil.cowan.tagsoup#tagsoup;1.2 ... [info] Done updating. [info] Compiling 4 Scala sources to /var/work/course_scala_intro_code/courseNotes/target/scala-2.11/test-classes... [info] ScalaTestDemo: [info] The "Hello world" string [info] - should contain 11 characters [info] - should start with "Hello" [info] - should end with "world" [info] ScalaCheck [info] Passed: Total 0, Failed 0, Errors 0, Passed 0 [info] ScalaTest [info] Run completed in 203 milliseconds. [info] Total number of tests run: 3 [info] Suites: completed 1, aborted 0 [info] Tests: succeeded 3, failed 0, canceled 0, ignored 0, pending 0 [info] All tests passed. [info] Passed: Total 3, Failed 0, Errors 0, Passed 3 [success] Total time: 5 s, completed Nov 28, 2014 9:25:20 PM

-Notice how the test name was constructed: the name of the should
+Notice how the test name was constructed: the name of the should clause was concatenated with should,

-followed by the name of the in
+followed by the name of the in clause, to form the full test name:

-"The ’Hello world’ string should contain 11 characters"
+"The ’Hello world’ string should contain 11 characters".

 Here is how you can specify all of this on one line.

-We discussed this syntax in the .sbtrc
+We discussed this syntax in the .sbtrc section of the

 SBT Global Setup lecture.